 According to Gartner, “With identity a sustaining element of digital business, IAM is a critical obligation for business leaders, security and risk professionals, and IT staff.
 With the advent of digital business, it becomes even more important that IAM initiatives across the organization be united within a single program.”

-For more information on the newly launched RSA SecurID Suite of identity and access assurance solutions, please visit here.
+For more information, please visit the RSA SecurID Suite of identity and access assurance solutions.

 Jim Ducharme, Vice President of Engineering and Product Management, RSA